-No registration change is official until the properly approved form is filed with the Registrar's office; the official date of the add, drop or withdrawal is the date the form is filed in the Registrar's office.
+No registration change is official until the properly approved form is filed with the Registrar's office; the official date of the withdrawal is the date the form is filed in the Registrar's office.
+No refunds are issued to students who withdraw from a course.